UK Recalls 21+ Toys Over Asbestos in Sand Products

 Are these toys still being sold in stores?

-No. All 14 products have been recalled and removed from shelves.
+All recalled products have been removed from shelves.
 Online listings on Amazon and eBay have also been taken down.
-If you already purchased one of these products, return it to the retailer for a refund.
+However, OPSS continues to add new products to the recall list.
+Check this page regularly for updates.
+If you already purchased a recalled product, return it to the retailer for a refund.

 How dangerous is brief exposure from a children's toy?